Sarthakcreate/100-Days-of-Code/README.md

 - **Appeared for MaTPO PROGRAMMING IDOL-2024 (National Level - Category 1)**
 - **Accepted as a reviewer for IEEE IATMSI 2025 conference conducted by ABV-IITM Gwalior**
 - **Assigned my first paper for review by the conference chair**
+- **Onto the second last day of october, with streaks a lot of betterment and preparation to best utilise november and december**

 ---